royeshmalvankar/H-M_FrontEnd/README.md

 Testing: Writing unit and integration tests can help ensure the code's quality and maintainability.</br>
 Deployment: If you plan to deploy the application, explore options like creating a build and hosting it on a web server.</br>
 This README provides a solid foundation for the H&M online store project.
 Feel free to customize it further to include additional details or address specific requirements.</br>

+DEPLOYMENT INSTRUCTION
+Step-by-Step Deployment Instructions:

+Push Your Code to GitHub (or Other Git Repository) Ensure that your code is committed and pushed to GitHub.
+This step assumes your app's codebase is already in a repository (like GitHub, GitLab, or Bitbucket).

+Sign in to Netlify Go to Netlify and log in or sign up with your GitHub (or another service) account.

+Create a New Site Once logged in, click on "New site from Git" on your Netlify dashboard.

+Link Your Repository Choose the Git provider (GitHub, GitLab, Bitbucket) where your repository is hosted.
+Authenticate Netlify to access your repository if necessary.
+Select the repository you want to deploy.

+Configure Build Settings After selecting your repository, Netlify will ask for build configuration.
+This step is important if your app requires a build step (for example, React apps using Webpack).
+Build settings to configure:

+Build command: This is usually the command used to build your project for production.
+Common commands: For React: npm run build or yarn build For Vue: npm run build or yarn build
+For Angular: ng build --prod
+Publish directory: This tells Netlify which folder to publish (i.e., the folder where your static site is generated).
+For React or Vue (default setups): build
+For Angular: dist
+Example configuration for a React app:
+Build command: npm run build Publish directory: build
+6. Set Environment Variables (if necessary) If your app interacts with a backend API or needs environment variables, you can set them in Netlify.

+Go to Site Settings → Build & Deploy → Environment.
+Add any necessary environment variables (e.g., REACT_APP_API_URL, NODE_ENV=production).
+7. Deploy Your Site Once you've configured the build settings, click on Deploy Site.
+Netlify will pull the code, install dependencies, and run the build process.
+This will take a few minutes.
+8. Custom Domain (Optional) After deployment, your site will be live with a randomly assigned Netlify domain (e.g., your-app-name.netlify.app).
+If you have a custom domain:

+Go to Domain Settings in Netlify.
+Add your custom domain or register a new one.
+You can also configure SSL certificates for HTTPS, which Netlify offers for free with Let’s Encrypt.
+9. Deploy Backend Separately (if applicable) Netlify is suitable for front-end hosting, but if your application has a backend API (e.g., Node.js, Python, etc.), you should host it separately on a service like Heroku, AWS, or DigitalOcean.

+Ensure that your frontend's API requests point to the correct backend URL by setting the backend URL as an environment variable.